Ministry responsible: Children's Services and Indigenous Relations

-Large canvases will be on-site for those who wish to express themselves through art.
+Large canvases were on site for those who wished to express themselves through art.

 The Sixties Scoop is a sensitive subject.
 Talking about and reliving past experiences and traumas may be an overwhelming and emotional experience.
-Emotional supports will be available at each session.
+Emotional supports were available at each session.

-Input from the sessions and online submissions will be used to inform a meaningful apology from the Government of Alberta to the Sixties Scoop survivors.
+Input from the sessions and online submissions were used to inform a meaningful apology from the Government of Alberta to the Sixties Scoop survivors.